shadowed1/Chard/README.md

 <br>

 - Exiting Chard Root session while others are active is not recommended.
 Exit them all at once!
 - When using OBS game capture, it is recommended (and required if using chard arch) to run everything in one shell.
 So run `obs & prismlauncher` for example.

+- Pipewire support is flakey on certain x86_64 soundcards.
+- Pipewire support is unsupported on ARM64 (for now) and uses Pulseaudio + CRAS.

 <br>